zorael/kameloso/README.md

 It should now connect to Twitch and start the guide to requesting a new *authorisation token* in your terminal, upon detecting it's missing one.
 See the ["long story"](#long-story) section below for details.

 **Note that it will request a token for the user you are currently logged in as in your browser**.
-If you want one for a different "bot user" instead, open up a private/incognito window, log into Twitch normally **with the bot account** there, copy [**this link**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true), then paste it into that browser window instead.
+If you want one for a different **bot user** instead, open up a private/incognito window, log into Twitch normally *with the bot account* there, copy [**this link**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true), then follow it in that browser window instead.
 (Then follow the terminal instructions again.)

 After obtaining a token it will save it to your configuration file and reconnect to the server.
 Provided there were no errors, the bot should now enter your channel.
 Say something in your channel's chat in your browser, and it should show in your terminal.
-If there were errors or snags, please [report them](https://github.com/zorael/kameloso/issues/new).
+If there were errors or snags, [please report them](https://github.com/zorael/kameloso/issues/new).

 > If you don't like the terminal colouring, `--monochrome` disables it.